Morrigan

 “Morrigan.”

-He choked on her name, spitting red lifeblood onto his chin and chest.
-The crow stared at him, her eyes shimmering as she turned her head this way, then that.
+He choked on Her name, spitting red lifeblood onto his chin and chest.
+The crow stared at him, Her eyes shimmering as she turned her head this way, then that.

-“Morrigan!” he repeated, and she answered.
+“Morrigan!” he begged, and she answered.

 My first novella, In the Giant’s Shadow, is available for purchase!
 Lured to the sleepy farming community of Jötungatt by a mysterious white raven, Gaiur the Valdunite soon finds herself caught in a strange conspiracy of ritual murder and very real nightmares.